-If you’re just starting on the path of small business ownership, a good step is to learn more about business registration and entity tax classifications.
+If you’re just starting on the path of small business ownership, a good step is to learn more about business registration and entity federal tax classifications.
 Block Advisors has information and tools to help you learn more about this important step for your company.

-Note: The advice and the products and services mentioned here are not a substitute for those of an attorney or law firm.
+Note: The advice and the products and business services mentioned here are not a substitute for those of an attorney or law firm.
 This article provides general information that is not tailored to your particular situation.
 It should not be construed as legal advice.
 You may want to seek the advice of an attorney to evaluate all of the considerations and implications of business structure selection and entity formation.

 Advantages of sole proprietorships:

 It can be inexpensive to set up a sole proprietorship.
 Costs are usually limited to fees for obtaining licenses, permits, and insurance premiums.
 Obtaining an EIN is free through the IRS.
 Because there’s only one owner, that person has control over all the business decisions.
 Sole proprietors may be able to take advantage of the deduction of 20% of qualified business income, which they can claim directly on Form 1040.
 Sole proprietors may also qualify to deduct 100% of their health insurance costs for themselves and their families as an “above-the-line” deduction on Form 1040.

 Unlike individuals employed by a company, sole proprietors must pay all their income taxes.
 The IRS requires that they estimate the taxes due each quarter and make payments that would represent the taxes due for those three months.
 They must also file a Schedule SE with Form 1040, which calculates the amount of self-employment tax that is owed for the year.